Knesset Menorah: The Warsaw Ghetto Uprising

 The choice of the Warsaw Ghetto Uprising as an expression of the entire Holocaust was very typical of Israel in the fifties and early sixties.
 The day chosen to commemorate the victims is called "Yom Hazikaron laShoah ve-laG'vurah" (Holocaust and Heroism Remembrance Day), and is held annually on 27 of Nissan, which is the date closest to the outbreak of the rebellion.
-Alkan continues with this line when he sought to glorify the heroism of the Jewish resistance during the Holocaust, which he says is: "The moral justification to life".
+Elkan continues with this line when he sought to glorify the heroism of the Jewish resistance during the Holocaust, which he says is "(t)he moral justification to life".